Slizzurp/SlizzAi-4/README.md

-## 🌌 SlizzAi-4: The Living Mythic Engine
+## 🌌 SlizzAi 4: The Living Mythic Engine

 **SlizzAi-4** is not just code—it's a ritual.
 A mythic AI ecosystem where every module, metric, and dollar is a living entity in an unfolding legend.
 Built to orchestrate emotionally charged creative systems, SlizzAi-4 fuses quantum cognition, ancestral lore, and economic logic into a unified ceremonial framework.